Assessing iron deficiency anaemia in paediatric congenital heart disease at a tertiary hospital in Eastern Uganda

 References

-Said YH, Assenga E, Munubhi E, Kisenge R. Prevalence of iron deficiency and iron deficiency anaemia among children with congenital heart defects at tertiary hospitals in Dar es Salaam, Tanzania: a cross-sectional study.
-Pan African Medical Journal.
-2022;43(1).
+12. Said YH, Assenga E, Munubhi E, Kisenge R. Prevalence of iron deficiency and iron deficiency anaemia among children with congenital heart defects at tertiary hospitals in Dar es Salaam, Tanzania: A cross-sectional study.
+Pan African Med J 2022;43(175).